Your Weekly Weather Report

-The Santa Lucia winds will return on Tuesday with clear skies as high pressure quickly rebuilds over Central California.

-A dry cold front will produce strong to gale-force northwesterly winds, variable low to mid-level clouds, increasing sea and swell and cooler temperatures on Wednesday.
+Like last week, the Eastern Pacific High off the California coastline will continue to block any low-pressure systems from approaching the Central Coast through this week.
+Consequently, dry weather will persist.

-Gusty Santa Lucia (northeasterly) winds will return on Thanksgiving Day through Saturday.
-These winds will produce mostly clear conditions with cold mornings in the inland valleys and mild afternoons throughout San Luis Obispo and Santa Barbara counties as high pressure builds back in the wake of the departing low-pressure system.
+The night and morning Santa Lucia (northeasterly) winds will continue to produce clear skies with cold mornings in the inland and coastal valleys and mild afternoons throughout San Luis Obispo and Santa Barbara counties as high pressure builds over Central California through Tuesday.

-Initialized with multiple atmospheric and oceanic variables, the ensemble packages that typically produce a broad range of possible weather outcomes indicate dry conditions through the end of November.
-However, they suggest a chance of rain by the 1st week of December.
+Persistent moderate to fresh (13 to 24 mph) northwesterly winds are forecast Wednesday through Thursday which should allow marine low clouds with areas fog along to develop the coastline during the night and morning.

 Santa Maria Temperatures